+I recently went shopping for a new chiropractor and got an updated set of x-rays.
+It turned out to be a really good move, to get fresh eyes on my spinal health.
+I already knew my spine was not in the best of shape.
+In the past, I’ve been in three pretty severe car accidents, which have left my cervical spine with a loss of the normal and healthy curvature called lordosis.
 This new chiropractor took a look at my x-rays and gave me a serious health talk.
-It became quite clear that I needed to take the alignment of my cervical spine a lot more serious than I had been.
-Luckily for me I have no arthritis or disc degeneration, so it basically boils down to retraining the muscles and ligaments to hold the neck in a new position.
+It became quite clear that I needed to take the alignment of my cervical spine a lot more seriously than I had been.
+Luckily for me, I have no arthritis or disc degeneration, so it basically boils down to retraining the muscles and ligaments to hold the neck in a new position.

-In the past I would have relied solely on the chiropractor to realign my spine, a passive participant.
+In the past, I would have relied solely on the chiropractor to realign my spine; a passive participant.
 But these days I consider my health my sole responsibility.
 I may use the expertise of people more knowledgeable than me, but ultimately it comes down to my commitment to engage in my health and healing process.
 So I went straight to work on investigating exercises to correct the misalignment.

 Assisting the Body in its Healing Process

 The first thing I did was start using a cervical roll lying down up to 3 times a day for 10-45 minutes each time.
 Second, I looked up videos on YouTube and found simple exercises I could perform with a towel every day.
 Thirdly, I looked online for a picture of a healthy spine and made it my phone wallpaper.
 Every time I look at my phone now I am retraining my brain to think of a healthy neck position.
-Becoming aware of my neck position and sending an image of a healthy spine to my brain constantly and consistently keeps my healing process in the forefront of my awareness.
+Becoming aware of my neck position and sending an image of a healthy spine to my brain constantly and consistently keeps my healing process at the forefront of my awareness.

-Athletes know how powerful the brain is and put just as much focus towards training their minds as they do in training their bodies.
+Athletes know how powerful the brain is and put just as much focus on training their minds as they do in training their bodies.
 An athlete will visualize themselves completing the activity along with performing the activity.
 The same disciplines work in healing the body.

 I think a lot of people give up their power when it comes to their health.
 We have been taught over the decades that doctors know best and that some pill will magically take care of our symptoms.
 We have been led to believe that the best option is to go under the knife and remove/replace the ‘problem’ area.
 Maybe in some instances that is the best option, but in many cases I think people believe that they have no control over the situation and that their dis-ease isn’t reversible.